Ann-Anahit/drf_api/TESTING.md

 # MeetandMingle.
 API

-This is the testing document for the backend of my connectify. project.
+This is the testing document for the backend of my MeetandMingle project.
 If you want to see the README, click [here](README.md).

 # Testing